 The Scott Monument is one of the main sights of Edinburgh.
 Located in the Prince’s Street Gardens this gothic tower makes for beautiful photos and, for the price of a few pounds, is open to visitors to climb.
 There is a totally of 287 steps to the highest platform with a couple viewing platform stops along the way.
 From the top, you will be rewarded with great views from all sides including Edinburgh Castle.
 Warning: unlike at St. Peter’s Basilica in Rome there are not two separate staircases- everyone goes up and down the same one.
 So yell as you go in the hopes that whoever is below/above you will wait at the platform or else one of you will be retracing your steps.

-The capital of Scotland is a beautiful city and remains one of my favourites.
-There’s plenty to see and do but you can manage to see and do quite a bit in Edinburgh in two days.
+The capital of Scotland is a beautiful city and remains one of my favourites and even if you only have 2 days in Edinburgh you can still manage to see and do quite a bit!

 *Please note that this post does contain affiliate links